kevs5600/automatic_hair-salon_hostess/README.md

+This app uses PSQL to manage databases of a hair-salon to maintain and make appointments and add customers

+Get Started
+1) Change the username in the script to the username in you database

-This app uses PSQL to manage databases of a hair-salon to maintain and make appointments and add customers It can be upgraded adding funcions such as view your appointments, make appointments for a diffenrent day and sending mails to the salon and the client
+It can be upgraded adding funcions such as view your appointments, make appointments for a diffenrent day and sending mails to the salon and the client